Technion Priority Projects

 The Technion must provide competitive research conditions to recruit – and retain – the most talented faculty members.
 That means the custom-outfitted labs, sophisticated equipment and technical support that make the Technion an inviting place to build a serious academic career.
 All of that was in place for Professor Steven Frankel — including a new high-performance supercomputer — when he chose the Technion over other top universities.
 A rising retirement rate of veteran faculty members only adds a sense of urgency to the efforts to attract promising young candidates.

 There are major giving opportunities for new buildings, for naming opportunities as well as other giving opportunities.

-Hershel Recht, Associate Director for Fundraising and Development, is looking forward to sharing with you the broad array of opportunities for engagement, at all levels, so that you can support a project that inspires you.
-You can contact him at 1-800-935-8864 or email@example.com.
+Technion Canada is looking forward to sharing with you the broad array of opportunities for engagement, at all levels, so that you can support a project that inspires you.
+For further information contact Anne Kalles at 514-735-5541 or at firstname.lastname@example.org

 Technion is contributing to Israel and the global good in unprecedented ways, and it depends on people like you to ensure its continued advancement as a world-class institution of higher education.